fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

 You need to provide your FortiFlex `username` and `password`.
 You also need to provide a FortiGate configuration `config` (A digital number).
 You can use our fortiflexvm Terraform to [create a FortiGate configuration](https://registry.terraform.io/providers/fortinetdev/fortiflexvm/latest/docs/resources/fortiflexvm_config) and get its config ID.
 You need to [use this config ID to create entitlements](https://registry.terraform.io/providers/fortinetdev/fortiflexvm/latest/docs/resources/fortiflexvm_entitlements_vm) in advance.

 `service_config` is a variable that controls the instance on which the cloud function runs.
-You can increase `max_instance_request_concurrency` to allow multiple injection license requests to run simultaneously.
+You can increase `max_instance_request_concurrency` to allow multiple cloud function requests to run simultaneously.
 You need to increase `available_memory` if your `max_instance_request_concurrency` is high and running out of existing memory.

 `additional_variables` specifies additional variables used by Cloud Function.
 Some variables are too trivial or **not recommended to be changed**.
 You can specify them here to overwrite the behavior of the Cloud Function for more customization.